sroscoe2/CS222-Lab01/readme.md

     provided for you.
 An array mapping integer values 1 thru 10 to text values has also been created for you.

+2. Add a command-line argument for the `Natural` file in `launch.json`.

-2. Write a `for`-loop and a `while`-loop in the relevant methods to compute the sum of natural numbers 1 thru `n` and return the result.
+3. Write a `for`-loop and a `while`-loop in the relevant methods to compute the sum of natural numbers 1 thru `n` and return the result.
 In the `main` method call your methods and output the result.

-3. Write a an enhanced for-loop to iterate over the elements of the `zeroToTen` array.
+4. Write a an enhanced for-loop to iterate over the elements of the `zeroToTen` array.
 As you iterate over the elements, concatenate each string, delimited by a single space to a result string and print the result at the end of the loop.
 Your result should look something